JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 ## Design

 Index.html displays a background image of a vivid colourful ocean bed.
 White headings and footer have been styled to stand out in the foreground.
+Opacity for the anchors have been set for readability.
-Insert full heroku picture here.
+Background image was displayed particualrly to add feel to the user, as this game alone in a terminal and white background was too basic.
+The background adds to the sotry, making you feel like you are underwater with the seaturtle themself!

 ### Validator Testing